vermilion/MiSharp/README.md

 MiSharp
 =======
-Just teaching self some WPF technologies and frameworks (for now that is Caliburn.Micro) to make audio player with cataloging according to the files metadata
+Just teaching self some WPF technologies and frameworks to make audio player with cataloging according to the files metadata

+Used stuff"
+- Caliburn.Micro
+- MahApps.Metro
+- NAudio
+- Db4o